HKDAQ/FLOWER/README.md

-# FLOWER
+# FLOWER: soFtware for LOW-Energy Reconstruction
-Low-energy reconstruction script that works with (hk-)BONSAI

-It also works with other low-energy reconstruction tools - it just requires a positional vertex
+An energy reconstruction script for low-energy events that works with (hk-)BONSAI and other low-energy reconstruction tools - it just requires a positional vertex.

 ## Compiling
 Make sure the following are sourced